ibm-cloud-docs/assistant/dialog-runtime.md

 ## Correcting user input
 {: #dialog-runtime-spell-check}

-Enable the *Autocorrection* feature to fix misspellings that users make in the utterances that they submit as user input.
+*Autocorrection* fixes misspellings that users make in the utterances that they submit as user input.
 When autocorrection is enabled, the misspelled words are automatically corrected.
 And it is the corrected words that are used to evaluate the input.
 When given more precise input, your assistant can more often recognize entity mentions and understand the user's intent.

-You can enable this setting for English-language dialog skills only.
-It is enabled automatically for new English-language dialog skills.
+Autocorrection is enabled automatically for all new English-language dialog skills.
 {: note}

-With Autocorrection enabled, user input is corrected in the following way:
+Autocorrection corrects user input in the following way:

 - Orignal input: `letme applt for a memberdhip`
 - Corrected input: `let me apply for a membership`

 When your assistant evaluates whether to correct the spelling of a word, it does not rely on a simple dictionary lookup process.
 Instead, it uses a combination of Natural Language Processing and probabalistic models to assess whether a term is, in fact, misspelled and should be corrected.

-### Enabling autocorrection
+### Disabling autocorrection
-{: #dialog-runtime-spell-check-enable}
+{: #dialog-runtime-spell-check-disable}

+Autocorrection helps your assistant understand user input.
+However, if you decide to disable it, you must turn it off entirely.
+You cannot disable autocorrection for a single word or phrase.

+If you find that a domain-specific term is being corrected that shouldn't be, you can prevent the correction from happening by adding the term or phrase to your training data.
+For more details, see [Autocorrection rules](#dialog-runtime-spell-check-rules).

-To enable the autocorrection feature, complete the following steps:
+If you decide to disable the autocorrection feature, complete the following steps:

 1. From the Skills page, open your skill.
-1. Click the **Options** tab.
+1. Click the **Options** tab, and then click **Autocorrection**.
-1. Turn on **Autocorrection**.
+1. Turn off **Autocorrection**.

 ### Testing autocorrection
 {: #dialog-runtime-spell-check-test}